stacycsolomon/Trip-Chasers-API/README.md

 # Trip Chasers

-A social media app that connects like-minded travellers from across the globe to communicate, share their thoughts, post cool trip ideas, and more!
+A social media app that connects like-minded travelers from across the globe to communicate, share their thoughts, post cool trip ideas, and more!

 ## User Stories